slbailey/Retrovue/docs/infra/bootstrap.md

-# RetroVue Infrastructure — Channel, Template & Asset Bootstrap
+# RetroVue Infrastructure — Broadcast Domain Bootstrap

 > Foundational database and CLI layers that must exist before ScheduleService can generate horizons or playout plans.

-**Note:** This document defines the infrastructure layer that enables RetroVue's scheduling and playout systems.
+**Note:** This document defines the Broadcast Domain infrastructure layer that enables RetroVue's scheduling and playout systems.
 It establishes the data foundation that ScheduleService, ChannelManager, and ProgramDirector depend upon.
+This is separate from the Library Domain (content discovery, ingest, enrichment, QC, review).

 ## 1. Introduction

-ScheduleService cannot function until channels, templates, and assets exist in the database.
+ScheduleService cannot function until channels, templates, and assets exist in the Broadcast Domain database.
 The `retrovue` CLI is the operator's tool for creating and approving these foundational entities.

+**Critical Separation:**

-**Critical Separation:** Configuration data (channel/template/asset) is **read-only** for runtime services.
+- **Broadcast Domain** configuration data (channel/template/asset) is **read-only** for runtime services.
 Only the CLI and AdminService may modify these tables.
 ScheduleService, ChannelManager, and ProgramDirector are pure consumers of this infrastructure data.
+- **Library Domain** tables (episodes, assets, provider_refs, review_queue, seasons, titles, etc.) are managed separately and feed the Broadcast Domain through promotion.

 ## 2. Goals

-- Define a minimal, relational schema to describe channels, templates, blocks, schedules, and assets
+- Define a minimal, relational schema to describe channels, templates, blocks, schedules, and assets in the Broadcast Domain
 - Enable initialization of a complete, schedulable station using only CLI commands
 - Ensure ScheduleService has a clean, read-only data contract
-- Establish canonical asset gating as the approval mechanism between raw media and broadcast
+- Establish canonical asset gating as the approval mechanism between Library Domain and Broadcast Domain
+- Enforce physical separation between Library Domain and Broadcast Domain tables

 ## 3. System Overview